Costa Rica Real Estate Law

 Step 3: Closing

-Once the public transfer deed is properly signed by both parties, the acting Notary will submit the document for registration in the National Registry and within a period of normally two weeks will provide an official registered title to the new owner.
+Once the public transfer deed is properly signed by both parties, the acting Notary will submit the document for registration in the National Registry and, normally within a period of two weeks, will provide an official registered title to the new owner.

 - Closing costs: real estate transfer tax, stamps, and legal fees.